tahczeban/MechaCar_Statistical_Analysis/README.md

 For this analysis the datasets of two csv files were considered; the MechaCar_mpg.csv and the Suspension_Coil.csv.
 The analytical components were then broken down into 4 Deliverables with the inclusion of their respective summaries.

 ## DELIVERABLE 1: Linear Regression to Predict MPG
+The MechaCar_,mpg.csv dataset contained the test results for 50 prototype MechaCars and their performance in terms of vehicle length, weight, spoiler angle, drivetrain and ground clearance.
+Subsequently, a predictive linear model of regression analysis was composed to determine the mpg of the MechaCar prototypes via RScript and the utilization of the lm() and summary() functions.

 <img width="1440" alt="D1-Import MechCar_mpg" src="https://user-images.githubusercontent.com/90135381/153728155-5b0769cf-fc04-4128-b140-0ecc401824cb.png">